Royal Headache: History

 In August 2015, the group released their second studio album High.
 Vice Magazine said "In just under 30-minutes the record is short but full of joy and hopelessness with touches of sadness."
 In response to Vice Magazine's review, lead singer Shogun said "To be honest, they are all sad songs.
 There's no other reason to write a song.
 A song for me is someone trying to deal with a rift between themselves and reality.
 Singing a traditional love ballad to a bunch of Sydney punk kids is one of the most hardcore things you could do.
 Sing a pretty song to an Australian set of heteronormative people.
 Miss the mark and you're really in deep shit."
 High was again critically acclaimed, and the band toured the US and Europe during 2015 and 2016, including an appearance at the Primavera Sound festival in Barcelona.

 Despite the success of High, Sukit and Shortt quit the band in late 2016.
 Wall, Law, and de Giorgio continued the band with two session musicians completing the rhythm section.
 This lineup played several shows in Australia, including a sold out show at the Factory Theatre in Sydney, and toured the US and Canada in July 2017.
-At these shows, the band played several new Motown influenced songs and were very well received - a Washington Post review of their show at the 9:30 Club said "On Friday night, Royal Headache was the greatest band in the world."
+At these shows, the band played several new Motown influenced songs and were very well received - a Washington Post review of their show at The Black Cat said "On Friday night, Royal Headache was the greatest band in the world."

 Those shows would prove to be the band's last - their final gig was on July 21, 2017 at the FYF Festival in Los Angeles.
 In June 2018, the band announced its dissolution via a post on their Facebook page, simply saying: "2008-2017".
 Shogun later described the group's twilight as an "emotional holocaust," and said he does not "talk to anyone from that period anymore."
 In 2018, he commenced work with a new band called Shogun & The Sheets.
 Sukit played briefly with the Sydney garage punk group Bed Wettin' Bad Boys; Hall, Shortt, and de Giorgio have left the music industry.

 After several years of complete inactivity following the breakup, Royal Headache released a live album in June 2024.
 Entitled Live in America, the album consists of a full set performed live on WFMU in June 2012, and most of an August 2015 concert at Chicago's Empty Bottle.
 The songs "So Low" and "Teardrops" (the latter a Womack and Womack cover) are on the live album and were not previously released.
 Shogun stated in a post on his Instagram page that the band would not be reuniting.